Trachycephalus resinifictrix

 This species was formerly placed in the genus Phrynohyas.

-On a long night hike with Emerson, one of the local guides, and Raul, the caretaker of the Madre Selva property, we heard a distinctive frog call that Emerson and Raul recognized as the call of this species.
+On a long night hike with Emerson, one of the local guides, and Raul, the caretaker of the Madre Selva property, we heard a distinctive frog call that Emerson and Raul recognized and claimed to be the call of this species.
 Emerson told me that the frog usually calls from water-filled tree holes a few feet off the ground, and the three of us spread out to try to pinpoint the origin of the sound we were hearing.
 In a few minutes, Raul found this frog calling from a tree hole about five feet off the ground.
 I could see the frog in the hole, but I couldn't maneuver my camera into a position where I both had a good angle on the frog and also could light the frog with my flash.
 I had to settle for this one super-craptacular partially obscured photo of part of the frog's head.

 My Travelogues and Trip Lists page includes a complete list of the herps I saw in the wild on my 2016 MT Amazon Expeditions trip.